colabottles/toddl/posts/conferences-and-alcohol.md

 I've been putting myself out there in the public eye for over a year now.
 Close to two years.
 I needed things to do to keep me busy during the pandemic.
 Which is still going on, if we haven't noticed.
 I can tell you that it is the toughest thing I have ever had to do.
 Getting sober.
 Staying sober.
 It has gotten easier over the last couple of years.
 I have put in a lot of work doing it, but lately, I have been slipping back into old habits.

 By "lately" I mean, the past year.
 I was (and to some people still am) a horrible person.
-The worst of the worst short of doing time in a prison or jail or committing any heinous crimes or doing anything that would be dconsidered "evil" (again, some may protest that).
+The worst of the worst short of doing time in a prison or jail or committing any heinous crimes or doing anything that would be considered "evil" (again, some may protest that).

 When I go to conferences, I see the culture of alcohol.
 Something I have lost the right to partake in.
 I have no right being in a pub or tavern.
 No right being in a bar or saloon.
 I have no right being in a place where I have booze flowing freely around me.
 I cannot put myself in these places.
 This puts me in a group of few or even by myself sometimes.